Selected Work

 Situation

-A home furnishings retailer operating 300+ locations across multi-brand operations was running end-of-life POS hardware with fragmented payment processing across multiple terminal vendors.
+A home furnishings retail group operating 184 locations across multi-brand, cross-border operations was running end-of-life POS hardware with fragmented payment processing across multiple terminal vendors.
 Customer experiences were inconsistent, PCI compliance exposure was growing, and every new store opening — including locations added through ongoing acquisitions — required manual, error-prone configuration work with no standardized onboarding playbook.

 Challenge